parkerfly38/shulnet-php/README.md

-# Shulnet
+# ShulNET 2.0

 A modern synagogue management system built with Laravel and React.

 ## Overview

-Shulnet is a comprehensive web application designed to help synagogues manage their members, events, yahrzeits, invoices, and other essential operations.
+ShulNET is a comprehensive web application designed to help synagogues manage their members, events, yahrzeits, invoices, and other essential operations.
 It features a clean, modern interface with support for Hebrew calendar integration.

+This is a replacement for the previous open source solution based on Zenbership.
+It is a complete ground-up rewrite designed to use best of breed, contemporary technology that is approachable for small organizations to maintain and extend.

 ## Features